D3SOX/vencord-userplugins/README.md

-# WARNING

-> [!WARNING]
-> For now this repo is not supported as Vencord broke the way my repo worked
->
-> Therefore the current up-to-date source is the [my branch of Vencord](https://github.com/D3SOX/Vencord) where the plugins reside in [`src/plugins-extra`](https://github.com/D3SOX/Vencord/tree/mybuild/src/plugins-extra).
-> If you download them manually you won't get any updates and have to redownload them every time I change something
-> So the only way to keep updated is to install my branch.
-[See instructions](https://github.com/D3SOX/Vencord?tab=readme-ov-file#installing--uninstalling)

 # WIP

 > [!NOTE]
-> This will change as [#40](https://github.com/D3SOX/vencord-userplugins/issues/40) gets implemented.
+> This way this repo will change as [#40](https://github.com/D3SOX/vencord-userplugins/issues/40) gets implemented.
 See [the issue](https://github.com/D3SOX/vencord-userplugins/issues/40) for the progress.

----
----
----
----
----
----
----
----
----
----
----
----
----
----
----
----
----
----
----
----
----
----
----
----

 <div align="center">